ashatidealiq/EquityEnsemble/README.md

 - **Netflix, Inc. (NFLX):** Streaming television and films.
 - **Sony Group Corporation (SONY):** Consumer and professional electronics, gaming, entertainment, and financial services.

 We chose a mix of instruments that covers a range of market cap (AAPL vs PLUG), sub-sectors (PLTR vs NFLX), and growth stages (MSFT vs LMND).
-This allows us to view how different factors might impact individual names (news and earnings for instance) while observing technicals and fundamentals that might impact the whole sector (like a secular trend or short squeeze).
+This mix allows us to observe how different factors might impact individual names (news and earnings for instance) while observing technicals and fundamentals that might impact the whole sector (like a secular trend or short squeeze).

 ## Feature Engineering